 CEI= (Beginning receivables + Monthly credit sales – Ending total receivables) / (Beginning receivables + Monthly credit sales – Ending current receivables) x 100

 The closer the resulting percent is to 100% the stronger your collections processes and policies are.
 A low or dropping percentage means it is time to re-evaluate your policies on selling on credit and the processes your collectors are following.
-If you find it is time to reevaluate your policies and procedures, download this guide to developing policy and procedure manuals that will get your CEI percentages to where they need to be.
+If you find it is time to reevaluate your policies and procedures, download this guide to developing a credit and collections policy and procedures manual that will get your CEI percentages to where they need to be.

-CEI measures the effectiveness of your collections performance over a longer period of time, generally a year although the formula can be manipulated for smaller segments of time.
+CEI measures the effectiveness of your accounts receivable management and collections performance over a longer period of time, generally a year although the formula can be manipulated for smaller segments of time.
 Additionally CEI differs from DSO because it is not a measurement of time, it measure the overall quality of your collections processes.

 Generally DSO and CEI should move in opposite directions, which makes sense if you think about what each represents.
 There a few exceptions to this rule so don’t panic if yours are not behaving as such.